serverless/dashboard/docs/application-guide/trace-explorer.md

 automatically or manually using the Serverless SDK, a message string is saved with the Error/Warning.
 You can filter for the Traces based on the Error or Warning messages that were captured in the trace.
-Traces are filtered if any of the Errors or Warnins in the Trace contained the message string.
+Traces are filtered if any of the Errors or Warnings in the Trace contained the message string.
 - **Resource** - You can select the specific resource by AWS ARN, like a specific Lambda function.
 - **Environment**, **Namespace** - These properties are inferred from the